braintree/braintree_ios/README.md

 The Braintree SDK works with apps that have [bitcode](https://developer.apple.com/library/prerelease/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html#//apple_ref/doc/uid/TP40012582-CH35-SW3) enabled.

-However, if your integration uses `BraintreeFraud` for fraud detection, it does not currently support having bitcode enabled.
+However, if your integration uses `BraintreeDataCollector` for fraud detection, it does not currently support having bitcode enabled.
 This will be fixed in an upcoming release.

 ## Documentation